 What is Cervical Cancer?

-- You may also experience discomfort or pain during sexual intercourse
+- Discomfort or pain during sexual intercourse

 - Unusual or unpleasant vaginal discharge

-- Pain in your lower back or pelvis
+- Pain in your lower back or pelvis.

 - Severe vaginal bleeding

 - Extreme pain in your side or back caused by your kidneys

 - Swelling of one or both of your legs

 - An increased need to urinate or defecate (bowel movement).